Ahmad-Faraj/academic-assignments/README.md

-# 🎓 Academic Assignments Solutions
+# 🎓 Academic Assignment Solutions

-This repository contains a collection of my solved college assignments and academic tasks.
-It includes work from various subjects across different semesters, all gathered in one place for reference, revision, and sharing.
+A collection of my solved college assignments and academic tasks across various subjects—organized for reference, revision, and sharing.

-## 💡 What's Inside

-- 📚 Programming assignments in MATLAB, Python, C++, and more
-- 🧠 Solutions to logic-based and math-related tasks
-- 🔍 Clean and simple code with meaningful structure
-- ✅ Verified solutions that helped me through college

-## 📂 Structure

-Each folder is organized by topic or subject (where applicable).
-Script files are labeled clearly, and solutions follow a consistent style.

 ## 📌 Purpose

-This repo serves as:
-- A personal archive of my academic journey
+- Personal archive of coursework
-- A quick reference to revisit solved problems
+- Quick reference for solved problems
-- A helpful resource for fellow students
+- Helpful resource for fellow students

-## 🛠️ Tech Stack

-- MATLAB
-- Python
-- C++
-- Bash (for scripting)
-- Possibly more in the future

 ## 📈 Contributions

-This repository is primarily for my personal work, but feel free to browse, learn, and use anything that helps.
-If you have suggestions or want to collaborate on academic utilities, you're welcome to open an issue or fork.
+This repo is mainly for personal use, but feel free to explore, learn, or adapt anything here.
+Suggestions and collaboration are always welcome.

 ---

-> **Note:** All content here is meant for educational purposes.
-If you're a student, try solving the problems on your own first before using any reference.
+> ⚠️ **Note:** All content is for educational use.
+Please attempt the problems yourself before referring to the solutions.